 Since its invention in the early 1900s by Thomas Lee, the Adirondack chair has been a feature on patios, decks, and porches around the world.
-Originally known as the Westport chair, modern Adirondack chairs can trace their heritage back to 1938, when Irving Wolpin designed in the contoured back and seat that makes this furniture so comfortable to use.
+Originally known as the Westport chair, the modern Adirondack chair’s heritage can be traced back to 1938, when Irving Wolpin designed the contoured back and seat that makes this chair so comfortable to use.

 Adirondack Form and Function — Points to Consider

-- Due to its reclined nature, Adirondack chairs are meant for relaxing and dozing.
+- Due to their reclined nature, Adirondack chairs are meant for relaxing and dozing.

 - Adirondack chairs are close to the ground, so people with back or leg problems may have issues getting down that far.